EDUlib/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 * When a user adds a comment to a response, such as a staff member adding a clarification to the student answer, the server emits an :ref:`forum_comment` event.

+These events are included in the daily event logs in addition to the MongoDB discussion forums database data that is included in the weekly database data files.
+For more information about the discussion forums database, see :ref:`Discussion Forums Data`.

 .. _forum_comment: